 - Read only users – Read only users, as the name implies, can see the data in NJTRAx for the schools and districts to which they are assigned but cannot add to or edit those data.
 This user type is useful for district leaders who want to remain apprised of the status of NJTRAx data but may not be involved in editing that data.

 - Read/Write users – These users can view and edit NJTRAx data for the organizations with whom they are associated.
 Creating a read/write District level user gives that user read/write access to the schools in that district.

 - Master Users – Master Users are users that, in addition to being read/write users, can also create new users at their organizational level or below.

 How do I edit a user in NJTRAx?

-To edit a user in NJTRAx, simply go to the user list as described above and click on the username of the user you wish to edit.
-Upon completing the edits, click “Update and Close.”
+To edit a user in NJTRAx, simply go to the user list as described above and click on the username of the user you wish to edit and, upon completing the edits, click “Update” or “Update and Close.”
 The most common edits you will make involve changing a user’s Associations with a district and/or school.

 DO NOT USE THE DELETE BUTTON TO DELETE ASSOCIATIONS!
 The Delete button deletes the entire user!

 How do I delete users?